 When the car is really old you can just leave it with someone to sell it for you, if you have to leave before it is sold.
 It is good to plan ahead to make sure you are through with the selling process before your move, but it is not fatal to leave it behind if it is not going to bring you good money anyway.

 New place, new lifestyle?
 It may take you some time to settle in a new city, around new people.
 Nevertheless, it shouldn’t be hard to decide whether you will need a car there or not, even before you move.
 Depending on where you are moving, it may be more feasible to use public transport or even bike and walk, instead of driving.

 Are you a proud owner of an old car that has high mileage, but you have to move across the country?
 It may be time to kiss your car goodbye.
-New life, new city, new friends, and maybe a new car awaits you.
+New life, a new city, new friends, and maybe a new car await you.
 Why not look forward to buying a new car too and make an entirely fresh start?